Dr Voyageur - Budget Travel Tips Home Page

 - Denver to Grand Junction:

-Now marred somewhat by too much ski resort condo construction,
+Now marred somewhat in places by too much ski resort condo construction,

 this still very scenic route passes snow-capped mountains throughout